YaroSpace/dev-tools.nvim/README.md

     },

     builtin_actions = {
+      include = {}, -- filetype/category/title of actions to include
-      exclude = {}, -- language/category/title of actions to exclude or true to exclude all },
+      exclude = {}, -- filetype/category/title of actions to exclude or true to exclude all },

     debug = true, -- extra debug info on errors